 Pupils with statements of special educational need, some of whom may have physical or learning disabilities, are integrated into mainstream classes.
 These pupils join in classroom activities with other pupils including assemblies and physical education lessons.
-They have full access to the curriculum unless adaptations are required.
+They have full access to the curriculum unless they are disapplied from the National Curriculum.
 In such circumstances, an individualised life skills focused curriculum is prepared.
 The Additional Educational Needs Coordinator (ALNCO) Mrs Davies will assist if you have any queries.